 Meet members of our team who have contributed to curriculum development.

-Helping Our Kids Understand Christianity is Not Anti-Science
+Teaching Our Kids that Christianity is Not Against Science

 1. Conduct a Science Experiment Together

 If we want our children to see that Christianity and science go hand in hand, we first must model for them embracing science as an exciting and beneficial tool.
 To begin this process, find a science experiment you can do with your children.
 (If you’re intimidated by this, here’s a simple experiment that only requires a glass, water, salt, and an egg.)
 Once you have chosen an experiment, walk through the basic steps of the scientific method together.

 - Ask a question.
 (Can an egg float in either freshwater or saltwater?)